2019 FIA Formula 3 Championship: Season summary

-Championship standings

 Scoring system

 Points were awarded to the top 10 classified finishers in Race 1, and to the top 8 classified finishers in Race 2.
 The pole-sitter in Race 1 received four points, and two points were given to the driver who set the fastest lap inside the top ten in both races.
 No extra points are awarded to the pole-sitter in Race 2 as the grid for Race 2 is based on the results of Race 1 with the top eight drivers having their positions reversed.